Paradise Lost (band): Style and influences

+Originally coming from death metal, Paradise Lost exerted a decisive influence on the development of death doom and gothic metal in the early 1990s, with their 1991 album Gothic being considered style-defining and name-giving for the latter genre.
+The apparent influence of the band's early releases has been observed in the work of Anathema, Cathedral and Winter.
+Other bands that have cited Paradise Lost as an influence (or have covered them) include My Dying Bride, Anathema, The Gathering, Amorphis, Cradle of Filth, Katatonia, Moonspell, Lacuna Coil, HIM, Nightwish and many others.

-Paradise Lost's sound has been described as death metal, death doom or doom metal.
-They are also considered as a precursor and the creator of gothic metal, with the release of Gothic in 1991.
-Holmes stated: "The key with death metal singing is you’ve got to sing quietly".
-He cited Iron Maiden's singer Bruce Dickinson in his main influences along with Metallica for their Master of Puppets album.
-Holmes said that the band's early influences were Black Sabbath and Dead Can Dance: "the old Black Sabbath, that’s, to me, the inspiration for when we started the band".
-Mackintosh said that he took inspiration from "Tony Iommi a lot" and also "Johnny Marr [...]
+Guitarist Aaron Aedy said, "In Bradford we used to go to a number of clubs where one minute they'd be playing serious gothic music, and the next minute they'd have on Kreator or something".
+Nick Holmes cited Iron Maiden's singer Bruce Dickinson in his main influences along with Metallica for their Master of Puppets album.
+Holmes said that the band's early influences were Black Sabbath and Dead Can Dance: "the old Black Sabbath, that's, to me, the inspiration for when we started the band".
+Guitarist Mackintosh said that he took inspiration from "Tony Iommi a lot" and also "Johnny Marr [...]
 Jimi Hendrix and classic music", mixing all these styles with metal music and rock music.
-Mackintosh also stated that gothic rock was also an influence with bands like "Southern Death Cult and early Sisters of Mercy, Siouxsie and the Banshees, early Cure".
+Mackintosh also stated that gothic rock was an influence, citing bands like "Southern Death Cult and early Sisters of Mercy, Siouxsie and the Banshees, early Cure".
+The band was also influenced by sludge metal band the Melvins, which influenced the band's extremely slow tempos.
+Vocalist Nick Holmes said, "we liked the idea of combining the sort of slower Sabbath riffage, but making it even slower to get the whole doom metal thing going.
+But honestly, we were so obsessed with the death metal stuff in those days that we didn't really venture that far outside our own musical field".

-The band experienced a considerable shift in style between 1997 and 2002, on their albums One Second through Symbol of Life; One Second saw the heavy use of electronics and keyboards, and Holmes using clean vocals, with Host moving even more towards synthpop / dark wave.
-Believe in Nothing moved the band to a more alternative rock direction, with Symbol of Life reestablishing a heavier gothic metal tone.
+The band experienced a considerable shift in style between 1997 and 2002, on their albums One Second through Symbol of Life; One Second saw the heavy use of electronics and keyboards and Holmes using clean vocals, with Host moving even more towards synthpop / dark wave.
+Believe in Nothing moved the band to a more alternative rock direction, with Symbol of Life re-establishing a heavier gothic metal tone.
 Both Mackintosh and Holmes expressed ambivalence about this period of the band, citing personal problems within the band at the time.